acceleratedlife/backendx/README.md

         - addCode
         "cb"
             "accounts"
-                [account-id]  (ubuck/teacher-id)
+                [account-id]  (ubuck/teacher-id/crypto)
                     -MMA: decimal // valid  MMAs
-                    "value"  // history of value.
+                    -value: decimal  // history of value.
 Value is how much uBuck you can buy for 1 buck - more number means more valuable currency
                        "date": decimal
                     -name
                     "transactions"